The shirt off his back, the shoes off his feet, and other heartwarming images of human kindness, grace, and compassion:

 An emotional Salkowski called up Scott on Sunday explaining that she hasn’t seen her 62-year-old brother, a veteran who has post-traumatic stress disorder, since he took off from Philadelphia six months ago.
 She cried for the entire half hour on the phone, but was relieved to find out that he’s OK.

 Eddie and Ella have since been attempting to reunite the siblings.

 5. The marathon runner who gives

-As a marathon runner, Mesa Police officer Kent Green keeps his old running shoes in the back of his car, making a habit to give to those in need.
+As a marathon runner, Mesa Police Officer Kent Green keeps his old running shoes in the back of his car, making it a habit to give to those in need.

 “Empathy is free, easy, and colorblind.
 We all have it, it’s just not always displayed, it’s not always in the spotlight,” said Green.

 Oklahoma Deputy Brandon Hendrix’s empathy was certainly put in the spotlight after he met a transient woman outside police headquarters in downtown Tulsa.
 The woman was not wearing a pair of shoes.

 And so, as CBS News reported, “Deputy Hendrix grabbed a fellow law enforcement officer — as is protocol whenever a male deputy has a female in his car — and drove the barefoot woman to a local Walmart.
 There, he let her pick out a pair of shoes that matched her dress and, at checkout, he paid for them.”